-The number of fatal car crashes in the United States is dropping in part because cars are being made to better withstand crash impacts.
-However, some vehicles continue to have comparatively high rates of fatalities, according to the Insurance Institute For Highway Safety.
+The number of fatal car crashes in the United States is dropping partly because cars are being made to withstand crash impacts better.
+However, some vehicles continue to have comparatively high rates of fatalities, according to the Insurance Institute for Highway Safety.

 According to the report that includes the list, the smallest vehicles on the road tend to have the highest death rates.
-Small cars or minicars tend to offer less protection to drivers by virtue of their small size and low weight.
+Small cars or minicars tend to offer less protection to drivers because of their small size and low weight.

-By contrast, the nine vehicles with zero fatalities included six sport utility vehicles.
-SUVs in general have the lowest rate of driver fatalities since designs have been improved to reduce the risk of rollover and increase stability.
-Additionally, larger vehicles tend to offer more protection to drivers because of their size, the Institute said.
+In general, SUVs have the lowest driver fatalities rate since designs have been improved to reduce the risk of rollover and increase stability.
+Additionally, the Institute said that larger vehicles tend to offer more protection to drivers because of their size.

-The lawyers at Staver Accident Injury Lawyers, P.C. have experience with getting crash victims the compensation they deserve.
-If you’ve been injured, call us today at (312) 236-2900 for a free consultation.
+Our car accident lawyers serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
+Staver Accident Injury Lawyers, P.C. have experience getting crash victims the compensation they deserve.
+If you’ve been injured, call us today at (312) 736-0767 for a free consultation.